 Beyond Here Is Nothing is a photographic meditation on the notion of home.
 To be home is to feel a strong connection to a land and a grounding to its roots.
 For much of my life home has been an abstract place far away from my reach.
 This body of work navigates the boundaries of being - exploring the unsettling feeling of rootlessness, the mental burden of loneliness and the constant search for belonging in unfamiliar places.

-Laura El-Tantawy is a British/Egyptian documentary photographer, artful book maker, mentor and experimental film-maker.
-She was born in Worcestershire, England and studied in Egypt, Saudi Arabia, the US and the UK.
-Her work explores notions of home & belonging and is recognised for its uniquely lyrical eye on reality.
+Laura El-Tantawy is a British/Egyptian documentary photographer, artful book maker & mentor.
+Born in Worcestershire, UK, she studied in Egypt, Saudi Arabia, the US & UK.
+Her work explores notions of home & belonging.
+It is recognised for its uniquely lyrical eye on reality.

-Laura's goal as a artist is to produce unique and thought provoking work.
-Her longform projects are self driven.
-She often collaborates with like-minded individuals, institutions & organizations - driven to inform responsibly, contribute positive change to the world and encourage stimulating thought & creativity.
+Laura's goal as an artist is to produce unique and thought-provoking work.
+Her longform projects are self-driven.
+She often collaborates with like-minded individuals, institutions & organizations driven to inform responsibly, contribute positive change to the world & encourage stimulating thought & creativity.